-- Add-in options: 1-2 white or pink turnips (long or round).
+- More add-in options: 1-2 white or pink turnips (long or round).
 Sometimes I substitute turnip with a handful of finely chopped white cabbage!
 So good!

 Peel, rinse and chop vegetables in chunks.
 Transfer veggies to a very large pot of water, anywhere between 3-4 litres, depending on how thick you want it to be and how many veggies you have.
 Don’t add any salt or pepper or other spices or herbs because these will be added to the recipe you will be making with the stock.

 Bring to the boil and simmer with cover on until the veggies are tender soft.
 After, in the same pot, blend everything (both water and vegetables) with a handheld blender until there are no veggie chunks left.
 If you want, you can blend it all in a stand up blender, but doing it directly in the pot is much faster.
 You can use the stock immediately for a recipe or refrigerate it or divide it into separate containers (about 4 cups per container) and freeze for future use.

-For example, if you’re making a recipe that requires a clear broth or bouillon, for instance, an Asian soup, then use the stock that you’ve set aside (about 4 cups) and add some water to it, for example 4 cups of water added to 4 cups of vegetable stock.
+For example, if you’re making a recipe that requires a clear broth or bouillon, for instance, an Asian soup, then use the stock that you’ve frozen or set aside (about 4 cups) and add some water to it, for example 4 cups of water.

 Next week I will post a delicious bok choy soup.
 It’s one of my husband’s favourite soup.